tarcinapp/entity-persistence-service/README.md

   <img src="./doc/img/request-response.png" alt="Sample request and response">
 </p>

 **Note:** The client's authorization to create an entity, the fields that user can specify, and the fields returned in the response body may vary based on the user's role.
-The values of managed fields such as `visibility`, `idempotencyKey`, `validFromDateTime`, and `validUntilDateTime` can also be adjusted according to the user's role and the system's configuration.
+The values of managed fields such as `_visibility`, `_idempotencyKey`, `_validFromDateTime`, and `_validUntilDateTime` can also be adjusted according to the user's role and the system's configuration.

 **Note**: Endpoints can be configured with arbitrary values within the gateway component.
 For example, `/books` can be used for records with `kind: book`, and the field `kind` can be completely omitted from the API interaction.

 # Entity Persistence Service Application in Detail

-This service is equipped with a versatile set of endpoints, each serving a specific purpose in managing and interacting with your data:
+The service provides several endpoints for managing your data:

 * `/entities`: Handle your primary data models with this endpoint, facilitating CRUD (Create, Read, Update, Delete) operations.
 * `/lists`: Create, organize, and manage lists, enabling you to associate related data effortlessly.
 * `/lists/{listId}/entities`: Create, organize, and manage lists, enabling you to associate related data effortlessly.
+* `/entities/{id}/lists`: Query lists associated with a specific entity.
 * `/entities/{id}/reactions`: Capture user reactions, comments, likes, and more on specific entities.
 * `/lists/{id}/list-reactions`: Manage reactions, comments, likes, and other interactions associated with your lists.
 * `/entities/{id}/tags`: Add, modify, or remove tags associated with specific entities for efficient data categorization.